abicas/tinyyolov2-movidius-aws/README.md

 4763210295.jpg Adidas 1 285 61 317 79
 4763210295.jpg Adidas 1 285 298 324 329
 ````
-You will notice we have a directory with all the images and 3 txt files.
+You will notice that we have a directory with all the images and 3 `.txt` files.
 The file `flickr_logos_27_dataset_training_set_annotation.txt`  contains the main info we need for training: Picture, Class, Subset, Top, Left, Bottom, Right in pixels for the objects.
-A file can have more than on object like `4763210295.jpg` in the example above with many lines poiting to the same file.
+A file can have more than on object like `4763210295.jpg` in the example above with many lines pointing to the same file.

-Darknet uses a different file format for training where each picture `.jpg` has a file with the `.txt` extension containing in each line the ID for the class (integer) plus the object coordinates relative to the file size (top, left, width, height).
+Darknet uses a different file format for training where each picture `.jpg` has a file with the `.txt` extension containing on each line the ID for the class (integer) plus the object coordinates relative to the file size (top, left, width, height).

 Instead of manually changing the format, you can use the provided script `convert_Flickr2Yolo.py` to convert the labels into Yolo format:
 ````bash